Immigration Basics: Refugees

 The distinction between a refugee and an asylee is that refugees apply for entry to the U.S. from abroad, and asylees are already in the U.S., legally or illegally, when the application is made.
-The distinction originally required that refugees apply for protection from outside their home country.
-The U.S. now accepts applications from people while still in their homeland in some cases.
+The distinction generally requires that refugees apply for protection from outside their home country, though in some instances the U.S. accepts applications from people while still in their homeland.

-What is the most effective way for the United States to help people who are legitimately fleeing persecution?
+What is the most effective way for the U.S. to help people who are legitimately fleeing persecution?

-The number of people UNHCR considers refugees grows daily, and there is no way the United States would be able to accommodate all of them.
-There are many things to consider when determining how we should prioritize resettlement, including finding out who is in the most imminent danger, who has the least likelihood of being able to return home in the foreseeable future, and who can be effectively screened to ensure they do not pose a danger to the United States.
+There are many things to consider when determining how we should prioritize resettlement, including finding out who is in the most imminent danger, who is least likely to be able to return home, and who can be effectively screened to ensure they do not pose a danger to the United States.

-Efforts on behalf of refugees should be re-targeted away from resettlement and toward tackling problems at their source.
-The U.S. Committee for Refugees has estimated that a day's worth of funding needed to settle a single refugee in the United States would cover the needs of at least 12 refugees abroad.
-Assisting people who are temporarily displaced in, or near their homelands, allows us to protect far more people than we can through resettlement.
+Instead of focusing on permanent resettlement of refugees, efforts should focus on helping displaced populations take temporary shelter as close to their home countries as possible.
+The U.S. Committee for Refugees has estimated that a day’s worth of funding needed to settle a single refugee in the U.S. would cover the needs of at least 12 refugees abroad.
+Thus, assisting displaced individuals abroad, rather than admitting them to the U.S. for permanent resettlement, allows us to protect and assist far more people.

 What are the risks associated with resettling refugees?

-By allowing a mass migration of refugees, particularly those from places where religious or political violence is endemic, we open ourselves up to possible threats.
-Oftentimes we cannot perform proper screening or background checks on these refugees so we aren't able to distinguish legitimate refugees from terrorists.
+By allowing a mass migration of refugees, particularly those from places where religious or political violence is endemic, we open ourselves up to possible terrorist threats.
+Oftentimes we cannot perform proper screening or background checks on these refugees, because in some cases they arrive without any form of identification and hail from countries that are not cooperative with the U.S. Thus it’s often nearly impossible to distinguish legitimate refugees from terrorists.

-Although many state governors have said their states will refuse to accept Syrian refugees, it would take action by Congress to block their arrival.
-Under Section 412 of the Immigration and Nationality Ace (INA), states do not have the authority to refuse foreign nationals who have been granted asylum or refugee status by the federal government.
+Although many state governors have said their states will refuse to accept Syrian refugees, it would take action by the federal government to block their arrival.
+Under Section 412 of the Immigration and Nationality Act (INA), states do not have the authority to refuse foreign nationals who have been granted refugee status.
 Governors are urging Congress to use its legislative authority to prevent federal tax dollars from being used to fund the initiative.

 Are America’s refugee policies effective for dealing with current refugee situations?

-Our refugee policies were codified 35 years ago under The Refugee Act of 1980.
+The Refugee Act of 1980 controls current refugee policy.
 They were designed to address the political realities of the Cold War era, in which persecution was most often perpetrated by powerful and repressive central governments.
 These governments actively prevented their citizens from leaving.

-Contemporary refugee situations, more often than not, are the consequence of the breakdown of government control in a growing number of countries around the world.
+Currently, millions of individuals are being displaced as a consequence of the breakdown of government control in a growing number of countries around the world.
 In their place, violent militias driven by religious fanaticism, ethnic separatism, criminal enterprise, and other factors are wreaking havoc on people in a rapidly increasing number of failed states.
 These religious, nationalist and criminal insurgents, and the weak governments they are challenging for power, actively encourage mass outflows of migrants.